-Louisa Clark is a small town girl living her life day to day without an ounce of ambition or willingness to explore the unexplored.
+Louisa Clark is a small town girl living her life day to day without an ounce of ambition or willingness to explore uncharted waters.
 She has never expected much out of life and it seems life has never expected much out of her.
-Lou figures she’ll marry her fitness-obsessed boyfriend, Patrick, and pop out a kid or two while maintaining her loving if not exasperating family.
+Lou figures she’ll marry her fitness-obsessed boyfriend, Patrick, and pop out a kid or two while maintaining her loving, if not exasperating family.

 When Lou and Will first meet, there are no fireworks or seeds of lustful thoughts that take root, only a strong sense of dislike for one another.
-In fact, Will tries to run Lou off by making her life near to impossible.
-Not only was this insanely hilarious to see, but Will’s sarcasm is what made him loveable and unforgettable. *sigh*
+In fact, Will tries to run Lou off by making her life impossible.

 “It’s not the bloody carrots that upset me.
 It’s having them sneaked into my food by a madwoman who addresses the cutlery as Mr. and Mrs. Fork.’